How a Simple Life is Better

 There are many things to criticize about the American culture, like school loans, celebrity culture, and medical services.
 Still, there is a point at which we need to accept that we are also responsible for letting our society be this way.

 This consumer culture is destroying our environment.
 It has also increased our anxiety and the need to compare ourselves with others and develop social and mental problems.
 This leads to burnout and I have been there.

 We think we are secure and happy when we can buy products.
 Still, all this excessive production is affecting our climate and ecosystems and ultimately decimating all our natural resources.
 The Covid epidemic has intensified the actual systemic problems such as logistics and supply chain affected by hoarding and the school system and daycare affecting parents and teachers.

 I have decided to live with less; I came to this conclusion mainly because I realized how much possessions and other things are not helping me focus on the crucial things in life.
-As the size of my home increased and the number of things stuffed into closets grew, more and more time and money were spent in caring for them.
+As the size of my home increased and the number of things stuffed into closets grew, more and more time and money were spent on caring for them.
 When I came home, I started realizing the number of things I had, all the space that I needed to put it all away, how I cared so much about keeping everything, the costs that that meant in terms of space and rent.

 As I started to pack all my belongings to move, I realized how many things I had been keeping for so long that I hadn’t even seen nor used for over a year.
 I was blown away by all the time and effort it was taking to move these things from one place to another.

 I could also realize how this was affecting me in many different areas of my life including relationships.
-I started to reflect on this and began the path towards letting go of the nonessential.
+I started to reflect on this and began the path toward letting go of the nonessential.

 In very little time, I started experiencing all the benefits that were owning fewer things produces.
-I started feeling less distracted, less stressed out.
+I started feeling less distracted, and less stressed out.
 I had more space and more energy to do all the things I had been neglecting over the years.